DanKolev/aws_wordpress_manual_build/part_2_setup_wp_server_manually.md

 This is your working, manually installed and configured wordpress.

-This configuration has several limitations which you will resolve one by one within this lesson :-
+This configuration has several limitations which you will be resolved one by one :-

     The application and database are built manually, taking time and not allowing automation ^^ it was slow and annoying ... that was the intention.